 – Validation of the TPR#1F and TPR#7F Coils, which have solved obstacles to approving Power Transmitters with power capabilities between 5W and 15W.
 Prior to this, products could only be tested for applications up to 5W.
 Anything above that level was proprietary and not Qi-compliant.

-The improvements in the test specification are designed to help product developers to detect problems earlier and reduce the risk of failure during interoperability testing.
+The improvements in the test specification are designed to help product developers detect problems at an early stage and reduce the risk of failure during testing.
 They also open up new opportunities for Qi-compliant products in higher power ranges, including kitchen applications.

-Qi is evolving quickly.
-It’s more important now than ever to ensure that your products are compliant and forward compatible.
+Qi is evolving quickly – it is more important now than ever to ensure that your products are compliant and forward compatible.